 Advantages of Coarse Wavelength Division Multiplexing

-Coarse Wavelength Division Multiplexing (CWDM) offers several benefits that make it a preferred choice in various network applications.
+Coarse Wavelength Division Multiplexing (CWDM) offers several benefits that make it a valuable technology in modern telecommunications and network management.

 - Cost-effective: Reduces the need for additional fiber infrastructure.